 ICOS only processes your personal information in compliance with this privacy notice and in accordance with the relevant data protection laws.
 If, however you wish to raise a complaint regarding the processing of your personal data or are unsatisfied with how we have handled your information, you have the right to lodge a complaint with us and the supervisory authority.
 Brian Hearne, Data Protection Champion, firstname.lastname@example.org.
 Data Protection Commission, Canal House, Station Road, Portarlington, Co.
 Laois, R32 AP23, Telephone +353 (0761) 104 800 Email: email@example.com.

 Your Data – How we collect

 We collect your personal data for the purpose of providing you with a service that you have requested from us.
 We also collect data when you register to our site’s Member Area, or subscribe to our newsletter and communications (members only).
 Furthermore, we collect data when you submit a query using our contact form or directly by email that allows us to respond to your query.
+We also collect data such as your nationality for statistical purposes.
 We will never collect any unnecessary personal data from you and do not process your information in any way, other than already specified in this notice.
 You may also visit and browse our site without going through the registration process.

 Your Data – What we collect

 We process your personal information that you voluntarily submit to us (such as through registering on our site or submitting a contact form).
 This information may include name, email address, employment details, telephone number, work or home address (preferably work address), as well as any other information you choose to include in submissions to us.

 We may also receive personal data about you from third parties.For example, if you are applying for a fellowship through Ireland’s Fellowship Programme, we may receive personal information about you from the mission to which you submitted your application.